thoughtbot/ruby-science/release/ruby-science.md

 Extracting classes decreases the amount of complexity in each class, but increases the overall complexity of the application.
-Extracting too many classes will create a maze of indirection which developers will be unable to navigate.
+Extracting too many classes will create a maze of indirection that developers will be unable to navigate.

 Every class also requires a name.
-Introducing new names can help to explain functionality at a higher level and facilitates communication between developers.
+Introducing new names can help to explain functionality at a higher level and facilitate communication between developers.
 However, introducing too many names results in vocabulary overload, which makes the system difficult to learn for new developers.

-Extract classes in response to pain and resistance, and you'll end up with just the right number of classes and names.
+If you extract classes in response to pain and resistance, you'll end up with just the right number of classes and names.

 ### Next Steps

-* Check the newly extracted class to make sure it isn't a [Large Class](#large-class), and extract another class if it is.
+* Check the newly extracted class to make sure it isn't a [large class](#large-class), and extract another class if it is.
-* Check the original class for [Feature Envy](#feature-envy) of the extracted class, and use [Move Method](#move-method) if necessary.
+* Check the original class for [feature envy](#feature-envy) of the extracted class and use [move method](#move-method) if necessary.

 # Extract Value Object

 Value Objects are objects that represent a value (such as a dollar amount) rather than a unique, identifiable entity (such as a particular user).

-Value Objects often implement information derived from a primitive object, such as the dollars and cents from a float, or the user name and domain from an email string.
+Value objects often implement information derived from a primitive object, such as the dollars and cents from a float, or the user name and domain from an email string.

 ### Uses

-* Remove [Duplicated Code](#duplicated-code) from making the same observations of primitive objects throughout the code base.
+* Prevent [duplicated code](#duplicated-code) from making the same observations of primitive objects throughout the code base.
-* Remove [Large Classes](#large-class) by splitting out query methods associated with a particular variable.
+* Remove [large classes](#large-class) by splitting out query methods associated with a particular variable.
-* Make the code easier to understand by fully-encapsulating related logic into a single class, following the [Single Responsibility Principle](#single-responsibility-principle).
+* Make the code easier to understand by fully encapsulating related logic into a single class, following the [single responsibility principle](#single-responsibility-principle).
-* Eliminate [Divergent Change](#divergent-change) by extracting code related to an embedded semantic type.
+* Eliminate [divergent change](#divergent-change) by extracting code related to an embedded semantic type.

 ### Example